 Pad Thai to-go, anyone?
 I thought you’d be on board…

-Pad Thai has been one of our favorite dishes for years, and one that I make frequently when we’re craving a hearty, plant-based meal.
-(Find my standard recipe in our 31 Meals eCookbook.)
+Pad Thai has been one of our favorite dishes for years and I make it frequently when we’re craving a hearty, plant-based meal.
+You can learn more about this delicious dish and its origin here.

-As much as I love it, Pad Thai can be a bit complicated and time consuming, which is why I’ve hesitated putting it on the blog.
+As much as I love it, Pad Thai can be a bit complicated and time consuming.
 But by morphing it into a spring roll and eliminating any unnecessary ingredients, I’ve whittled this down into a portable, easy, downright delicious meal.

 This recipe is simple, requiring just 10 ingredients and roughly 1 hour to make!
 It’s also extremely hearty and will please the hungriest of guests.
 Bonus?
 It’s versatile.